manuel-russello/ICp-banking-microservices/README.md

     - Analyse and validate the chart:
     `helm lint helm-chart-YOUR_USERNAME`

-## Part 3 - Package and deploy your Helm chart to ICP
-1. Package the Helm chart
+3. Package the Helm chart

     `helm package helm-chart-YOUR_USERNAME`

-2. Connect to ICP
-    - Execute this command:

-    `bx pr login -a https://MASTER_NODE_IP:PORT --skip-ssl-validation`

-    - When prompted, type in these credentials:
-        - Username: `admin`
-        - Password: `admin`
-        - Select an account: `1`

-3. Upload the package to ICP
-    `bx pr load-helm-chart --archive helm-chart-YOUR_USERNAME-0.1.0.tgz --clustername MASTER_NODE_IP`

 # Step 4 - Instantiate the banking microservice from the IBM Cloud private catalog

-The objective is to ...
+The objective is to

 ## Part 1 - Discover your Helm chart from the calalog
 1. Connect to the ICP Web UI through your Web browser, on **ICP_MASTER_NODE:PORT**